owncast/owncast/examples/owncast-systemd-service.md

 **INSTALLATION**
-Just create the file in your systemd configuraiton directory (typically /etc/systemd/system/), and update the systemd daemon with:
+Just create the file in your systemd configuration directory (typically /etc/systemd/system/), and update the systemd daemon with:
 ```$sudo systemd daemon-reload```

 **USAGE**